-- · Assess the appropriateness of internal policies, procedures and guidelines, ensure a followup of any identified deficiencies, make recommendations for amendments, where necessary, and supervise the implementation of corrective measures to mitigate the identified deficiencies. - Monitor compliance with internal policies, procedures and guidelines by performing regular and comprehensive compliance risk assessments and testing; report the results on a regular basis and promptly where deemed necessary to executive management and, if necessary, the Board of Directors. - Centralize all information on compliance-related issues. - Educate staff with respect to compliance with the applicable laws, rules and standards and act as advisor on compliance queries from staff members. - Coordinate with relevant external bodies and regulators on compliance matters; exercise any specific legal responsibilities such as reporting suspicious transactions related to money laundering and the fight against terrorism financing.
+- Provides assistance in developing and updating policies and procedures based on the result of the conducted risk assessment. - Overseeing the development and implementation of the bank's risk management function. - Assess the appropriateness of internal policies, procedures and guidelines, ensure a follow-up of any identified deficiencies, make recommendations for amendments, where necessary, and supervise the implementation of corrective measures to mitigate the identified deficiencies. - Monitor compliance with internal policies, procedures and guidelines by performing regular and comprehensive compliance risk assessments and testing; report the results on a regular basis and promptly where deemed necessary to executive management and, if necessary, the Board of Directors. - Centralize all information on compliance-related issues. - Educate staff with respect to compliance with the applicable laws, rules and standards and act as advisor on compliance queries from staff members. - Coordinate with relevant external bodies and regulators on compliance matters; exercise any specific legal responsibilities such as reporting suspicious transactions related to money laundering and the fight against terrorism financing.